andrebergvind/exercise-student-cognitive-performance-analysis/README.md

 - Creating midpoint variables for grouped responses including age group and exercise frequency
 - Structuring the dataset into two tables (clean_data) and (clean_exercise_type) connected through a respondent identifier

+In addition, to easier facilititate the analysis, values recorded in statements concerning the same cognitive function where combined.

 These steps ensured that the dataset could be properly analysed and visualised in Tableau.

 ## Methodology

-The study applied descriptive methods to summarise participant responses, complemented by exploratory data analysis to identify patterns and relationships between exercise and various cognitive functions.
+The study applied descriptive methods to summarise participant responses along with an exploratory data analysis to identify patterns and relationships between exercise and various cognitive functions.

+These were later complemented by qualitative research, conducted on five carefully selected participants.

 The first step involved summarising the distribution of responses across all key variables to provide an overall understanding of participants’ perceptions.